 “VaR models are continuously evaluated and enhanced in response to changes in the composition of the firm’s portfolios, changes in market conditions and dynamics, improvements in the firm’s modeling techniques, system capabilities and other factors,” the bank said on page 73 of the 178-page report.

 Jennifer Zuccarelli, a JPMorgan spokeswoman, declined to comment on VaR, citing the bank’s plan to discuss the CIO’s losses in conjunction with a July 13 second-quarter earnings announcement.
 John Nester, an SEC spokesman, declined to comment on the agency’s investigation.

 JPMorgan isn’t alone in tweaking its risk models behind the scenes or employing discretion to calculate the figure.
-Goldman Sachs Group Inc. (GS) and Citigroup also make changes to their VaR models regularly, people with knowledge of the matter said.
+Goldman Sachs Group Inc. (GS:US) and Citigroup also make changes to their VaR models regularly, people with knowledge of the matter said.

 Schapiro, 57, testified before the House Financial Services Committee on June 19 that banks’ quarterly reports are supposed to include “discussion and analysis” of any “material changes in the market risk.”